-Johanna is currently on parental leave and will return to the Centre later on in 2020

-Administrative Staff

-Corinna Radke, MA

-Corinna studied English and Spanish at Humboldt-Universität and in Madrid (funded by Erasmus), and passed a two-year further education course on public administration in 2009.
-Apart from taking part in the management of the Centre's daily affairs and helping students with their problems and enquiries, she is responsible for the co-ordination of the Centre's guest lecturers and organises the teaching schedule for the MA British Studies.
+Johanna is currently on parental leave and will return to the Centre later on in 2020 Administrative Staff Corinna Radke, MA Corinna studied English and Spanish at Humboldt-Universität and in Madrid (funded by Erasmus), and passed a two-year further education course on public administration in 2009.
+Apart from taking part in the management of the Centre's daily affairs and helping students with their problems and enquiries, she is responsible for the co-ordination of the Centre's guest lecturers and organ-

+Corinna and Catherine posing for the student's anniversary brochure ises the teaching schedule for the MA British Studies.
 Corinna co-ordinates the Erasmus+ Placement Programme that offers financial support to students doing a work placement abroad.
 She also supports PhD students of the Berlin Graduate School of British Studies and co-ordinates its diverse activities.
 Other responsibilities include co-ordinating funding applications, organising conferences and other events as well as preparing the manuscripts of conference proceedings and supervising their publication.
-Finally, she edits the Centre's annual report and is the Centre's deputy Equal Opportunities Officer.
+Finally, she edits the Centre's annual report and is the ure Centre's deputy Equal Opportunities Officer.